Launch the Tool

 Rectangular Holes

-1. Set the horizontal length of the hole.
+1. Set the horizontal width of the hole.

-2. Set the vertical width of the hole.
+2. Set the vertical height of the hole.

 3. Adjust the placement point of the hole profile.